spurll/spellbook/examples/research.md

 * 7 pounds bark of lotus
 * touch of demon
-* 7 ounces prisine zinc
+* 7 ounces pristine zinc
 * whisper of elephant
 * 3 quarts lymph of parrot
 * 2 ounces sap of moly